a-grealish/image-microservices/README.md

 ## Architecture
 Services:
 1. image-storage - Stores uploaded images and serves them back to the consumer
+2. image-storage-db - A postgres container to store image metadata
-2. image-transform - Takes a uploaded image, url or image_id for above service and transforms the iamge according to the passed parameters
+3. image-transform - Takes a uploaded image, url or image_id for above service and transforms the iamge according to the passed parameters
-3. nginx - An API layer which fronts all other microservices
+4. nginx - An API layer which fronts all other microservices

 Each service is contained within it's own docker container and can be built with the Dockerfiles.
 The full service can be builts and run with the docker-compose.yml file.